 The concentrator is designed with two parallel grinding and rougher circuits, each capable of treating 2000 tonnes per day.
 Both grinding lines are identical and independent.
 Rod mill feed is drawn from a fine ore bin using two hydraulically driven 60" slot feeders which discharge onto the rod mill feed belt.
 Mill feed tonnage is measured and feed rate is controlled with the hydraulic slot/belt feeders while rod mill water is ratioed to feed tonnage.
 Rod mill discharge density is controlled between 78% and 80% by operator checks and ratio adjustments.
 Rod mill discharge combines with ball mill discharge in a common pumpbox and is pumped with a fixed speed pump to a pair of Krebs D20LB cyclones.
-Cyclone feed density is measured and controlled by cascading a pumpbox water flow setpoint from the cyclone feed density controller.
+Cyclone feed density is measured and controlled by cascading a pumpbox water flow set-point from the cyclone feed density controller.
 Cyclone underflow is ball mill feed which is 80% to 85% solids.
 Cyclone overflow is measured and is nominally 42% solids.
 Product size from the grinding circuit is 75% to 80% -200 mesh and the mean operating Work index is 13.4 kwhr/tonne.
-In 1992 a 30" Knelson gold concentrator was installed on each grinding circuit treating 40 tph of cyclone underflow to recover recirculating free gold.
+In 1992 a 30" Knelson gold concentrator was installed on each grinding circuit treating 30 tph of cyclone underflow to recover recirculating free gold.

 The copper and zinc rougher scavenger concentrates are reground in essentially identical circuits.

-Both regrind mills are 7' x 12' Dominion rubber lined mills charged with 1" balls and driven by a 250 HP motor.
+Both regrind mills are 7' x 12' Dominion rubber lined mills charged with 1" balls and driven by 250 Hp motors.
 The mills are in closed circuit with six 9" Linatex cyclones.

-Cyclone underflow ranges beteen 65% And 75% solids and cyclone overflow is nominally 25% solids.
+Cyclone underflow ranges between 65% and 75% solids and cyclone overflow is 20 - 35% solids.
 The copper and zinc regrinds feed their respective first cleaners.
 Grinding statistics are shown below in Table 2.

-Rod Mill Ball Mill Cu Regrind Zn Regrind

-Manufacturer Dominion Dominion Dominion Dominion

-Size feet 8 x 12 11.5 x 15 7 x 12 7 x 12

-Horsepower 400 Induction 1100 Synchronous 250 Induction 250 Induction

-Critical Speed, % 76 75 73 73

-Grinding media 3.5" x 11.5' 1.5" 1" 1"

-Consumption, Kg/tonne 0.229 1.11 .091 .091

-Liners Noranda Wave 4" lift Ni-Hard Rubber 5" lift Rubber 4" lift Rubber 4" lift

-Product size(P80) 425 microns 190 microns 38 microns 38 microns
+Rod Mill Ball Mill Cu Regrind Zn Regrind Manufacturer Dominion Dominion Dominion Dominion Size feet 8 x 12 11.5 x 15 7 x 12 7 x 12 Horsepower 400 Induction 1100 Synchronous 250 Induction 250 Induction Critical Speed, % 76 75 73 73 Grinding media 3.5" x 11.5' 1.5" 30% 2.0" 70% 1" 1" Consumption, Kg/tonne 0.235 1.04 combine d .234 oranda Wave 4" lift Ni-Hard Rubber 5" lift Rubber 4" lift Rubber 4" lift Product size(P80) 425 microns 190 microns 38 microns 38 microns

-TABLE 2 Grinding Statistics
+TABLE 2: Grinding Statistics